-Joe Setyon is an assistant editor at Reason.
+Joe Setyon is a former assistant editor at Reason.

 Originally from Brooklyn, New York, Joe graduated from Grove City College in 2017.

 Joe’s work has been published in outlets like CNSNews.com and The Western Journal.